Jedzia/alShaders/Porting.md

 nominator for things to look at again:
 > ToDoJed: Fix for Porting->v6,

+# ToDo List #

+* make the dist folder result more descriptive

+       cmake-build-debug-visual-c-2015-x64/dist/1.0.0rc20/ai/bin

+    better is with the arnold API version in the designation/folder:

+       cmake-build-debug-visual-c-2015-x64/dist/alShaders-1.0.0rc20_Arnold-6.0.1.0/ai/bin

+    This helps when using something like

+        ARNOLD_PLUGIN_PATH = "${ARNOLD_PLUGIN_PATH};D:/Users/Jedzia.pubsiX/htoa/alShaders-1.0.0rc20_Arnold-6.0.1.0/ai/bin"
+    in Houdini.

 # Notes on Actions done

 - what is #ifdef AI_GPU_COMPILER ? this disables AtString in some definitions?